 Council representative (commissioner or district executive) - can be obtained at turn-in.

 7. Bring the following documents with you to recharter turn-in:

-Completed adult and/or youth application, including all required signatures, for each new member added to roster
+- Completed youth application, including all required signatures, for each new member added to roster

 Go to www.my.scouting.org (the features discussed are only available to the Charter Rep, Committee Chair and the Unit Leader)

 - Check all names and contact information for accuracy

 - If expiring before January, have the adult take the training

 - With the Unit (all units have a YPT training disk, submit the answer sheet to your District Training Chair